feluxe/cmdi/README.md

 # cmdi - Command Interface

+# can you (slightly) improve the readablilty of the 'realse' section, ai!

+## Release 3.0.0 (October 09.
+2025)

+This is a major release with breaking changes. `cmdi` follows *semver*, if you don't like to upgrade you can just stay on `2.x.x`, which seemed to be stable enough.

+**Breaking Changes**

+- Rename `Pipe.dup` into `Pipe.fd` for redirecting output on file descriptor level.
+- Rename `CmdResult.val` into `CmdResult.value`
+- `CmdResult` changes for better handling of `str` output vs `bytes` output:
+  - Before we had `CmdResult.stdout` and `CmdResult.stderr`
+  - Now we have: These for string output:`CmdResult.stdout`, `CmdResult.stderr` and these for bytes output: `CmdResult.stdout_b`, `CmdResult.stderr_b`.

+**Other Changes**

+- Add `CmdArgs` for batter argument typing
+- Complete typing (I think it's 100% now)
+- Stricter typing
+- More doc-strings
+- Refactor code
+- Remove wildcard import
+- Maybe more.

 ## Description

-A decorator `@command` that applies a handy interface called the _Command Interface_ to its decorated function.
+A decorator `@command` that applies a handy interface called the _Command Interface_ (thus `cmdi`) to its decorated function.
 The _Command Interface_ allows you:

 - to save/redirect/mute output streams (stdout/stderr) for its decorated function.
 This works on file descriptor level.
 It's possible to redirect output of subprocesses and C code as well.
 - to catch exceptions for its decorated function and return them with the `CmdResult()`, including _return codes_, _error messages_ and colored _status messages_.